metablaster/WindowsFirewallRuleset/Rules/IPv4/Outbound/README.md

 # Outbound directory

-Root directory for all outbound IPv4 rules
+Root directory for all outbound IPv4 firewall rules